Bioceres Crop Solutions (NYSEMKT:BIOX) Stock Price Up 1.7%

 Institutional Investors Weigh In On Bioceres Crop Solutions

 A hedge fund recently raised its stake in Bioceres Crop Solutions stock.
 Mirae Asset Global Investments Co.
-Ltd. raised its holdings in Bioceres Crop Solutions Corp.
-(NYSEMKT:BIOX – Get Rating) by 12.4% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 26,068 shares of the company’s stock after purchasing an additional 2,872 shares during the quarter.
+Ltd. lifted its stake in Bioceres Crop Solutions Corp.
+(NYSEMKT:BIOX – Get Rating) by 12.4% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 26,068 shares of the company’s stock after purchasing an additional 2,872 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned 0.06% of Bioceres Crop Solutions worth $357,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-1.87% of the stock is owned by hedge funds and other institutional investors.
+Ltd. owned about 0.06% of Bioceres Crop Solutions worth $357,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 1.87% of the company’s stock.

 About Bioceres Crop Solutions